 “Max is normally a very friendly dog and must have been very scared.
 Thank you for finding him.”

-Ellen's pager then beeped and she looked to the screen.
+Ellen’s pager then beeped and she looked to the screen.
 “I’m being paged back to work.
-The maternity ward is really busy tonight.
+The maternity ward is very busy tonight.
 The staff has joked that it was about nine months ago that we had that big power outage and would likely see a spike in baby births around Christmas time.
-There isn't much I can do for her now except worry and I'm needed back at work.
+There isn’t very much I can do for Mom right now, except worry.
+I’m needed back at work.
 I’ll call the Nurse’s Station every so often to check up on her.”

 “If I’m allowed, I’d be more than happy to stay with her and keep an eye on her.”

 “I appreciate the gesture but you don’t have to do that.”

-"I have no one at home waiting for me at home and would only sit there wondering about her condition too."
+“I have no one at home waiting for me and would only sit there wondering about her condition too.”